JEBesteman/CD-assignment/readme.md

 <https://codedamn.com/learn/github-actions-ci-cd/intro/introduction.OKhdTPUb09-B9bIzGM0Nl>

 * Indentation Yaml problem:
 I have chosen for indentation of 4 spaces.
 I have tried multiple times to do this with 2.
 First VSCode formatted automatically with 4, settings.json changed and tabs into spaces.
-But there goes something with pushing my code to github.
+But there goes something wrong when pushing my code to github.
 My code on laptop is different than on Github.
 I don't know why exactly.
-Online yaml linter tried and copy past and same problem.
+Online yaml validator/linter tried and copy past and same problem.
 So I decided to use 4 spaces because it is still valid yaml syntax.

 [![Run tests and deploy application to VPS](https://github.com/JEBesteman/CD-assignment/actions/workflows/workflow.yml/badge.svg?branch=main)](https://github.com/JEBesteman/CD-assignment/actions/workflows/workflow.yml)